Chovy (gamer): DRX

-In free agency, Chovy was offered multi-million-dollar contracts from teams in China in the United States.
+In free agency, Chovy was offered multi-million-dollar contracts from teams in China and in the United States.
 Despite these tempting offers, he chose to sign a one-year deal with DragonX (DRX) for considerably less than his market value.
 The deciding factor in this decision was the presence of cvMax, who had become the head coach of DRX.
 DRX also brought in Deft, who was expected to be the core of the team along with Chovy.
 DRX had a strong showing in the 2020 LCK Spring Split, finishing with a 14–4 record and a seven-game winning streak.
 In the playoffs, they reached the semifinals but were eliminated by T1, marking the third consecutive split that Chovy faced playoff elimination at the hands of T1.
 Chovy finished the 2020 LCK Summer Split regular season with the third-most kills in the league.
 In the playoffs, DRX made it to the finals, marking Chovy's fourth LCK Finals appearance, but they faced a one-sided defeat against DAMWON Gaming (DWG), with DWG winning 3–0.
 DRX entered the 2020 World Championship as the LCK's second seed.
 After advancing past the group stage, DRX faced DWG in the playoff quarterfinals.
 However, mirroring their LCK Summer Split Final, DWG swept DRX 3–0, leading to their exit from Worlds.
 Following their departure from the World Championship, both Chovy and Deft left DRX due to dissatisfaction with upper management.